snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 Unbounce, StatusGator)
 * [R9x [STR] Priority fixes][r9x-str-quality], removing the potential for data loss in the stream processing pipeline

+And of course, please stay tuned for the [Snowplow Mini 0.4.0 release][snowplow-mini-040] with NSQ support!

 <h2 id="help">8.
 Getting help</h2>